 * vintage/old or vintage reprint cards

-* holidays (local/national/international) - feel free to send these any time of year!
+* holidays (local/national/international) - send these any time of year!

-* Marvel comics/films, Lord of the Rings/Hobbit, any version of Star Trek, Harry Potter, Buffy/Angel, or Monty Python
+* Marvel comics, Lord of the Rings/Hobbit, Star Trek, Harry Potter, Star Wars, Disney

 A few special interests I have that may be difficult for most Postcrossers to send, but would really thrill me to receive cards: